Baking Pan Conversion Calculator guide

 When should I use the Baking Pan Conversion Calculator?

 Use it when your task matches one of these common needs: Scale a 9x13 inch recipe down to an 8x8 inch pan.
 Estimate how much batter to make when switching rectangular pans.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Baking Pan Conversion Calculator doing with my inputs?

 In plain language: The calculator multiplies length by width for each pan, then divides new pan area by old pan area to get a scale factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Baking Pan Conversion Calculator inputs mean?